 The Foundation's short-term investments measured at fair value valuations based on unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) as of June 30, 2020 and 2019 were \$23,481 and \$11,385, respectively.
-These investments include money markets, certificates of deposit and bonds.
+These investments include money markets, certificates of deposit, U.S. government obligations and bonds.